georgegach/flowiz/README.md

   --framerate FRAMERATE, -r FRAMERATE
                         Frames per second of the video.
 ```
-Appropriate Jupyter Notebook is also provided - `test.ipynb`.
+Relevant Jupyter Notebook is also available - `test.ipynb`.

 # Requirements